Brunswick aerospace company sets date for rocket launch

 BRUNSWICK — Brunswick-based bluShift Aerospace plans to launch its 20-foot rocket from the former Loring Commerce Centre in October.
 The company hopes that the launch will serve as a springboard into building the aerospace industry in Maine.

-CEO Sascha Deri notes the difficulty in inspiring confidence in eco-friendly rocket fuel due to its perceived inefficiency.
+CEO Sascha Deri notes the difficulty of inspiring confidence in eco-friendly rocket fuel because of its perceived inefficiency.

 “We learned early on in our research and development that having an engine that used a green fuel was not enough to inspire investment,” Deri said.
 “We had to demonstrate that we could match or beat the petroleum alternative.”

-The rocket will be airborne for roughly 58 seconds, a tiny span of time compared to the years of work it took for the engineers to get to this point.
+The rocket will be airborne for roughly 58 seconds, a tiny span of time compared with the years of work it took for engineers to get to this point.
 But Deri and his team understand the gravity of this moment.

 “This launch is the culmination of six years of research and development by bluShift to develop a type of chemical rocket engine that is perhaps less understood than more common technologies” he says, hoping to demonstrate the functionality of a “bio-derived, carbon-neutral, high-performing and even less expensive than its liquid petroleum counterpart.”